Duchenne Muscular Dystrophy

 This initial assessment from the randomized, double-blind, placebo-controlled Phase 1/2 EXPLORE44 trial of del-zota provided a look at the safety and tolerability for 25 participants across two dose levels (5 mg/kg and 10 mg/kg).
 For the four-month assessment in the 5 mg/kg cohort, participants received three doses of 5 mg/kg del-zota (PMO dose), or placebo every six weeks.
 Data on muscle delivery, exon skipping, dystrophin production and creatine kinase were assessed from 10 participants in the 5 mg/kg cohort.

-The EXPLORE44™ trial is a randomized, placebo-controlled, double-blind, Phase 1/2 clinical trial to evaluate del-zota in healthy volunteers and participants living with DMD44.
-EXPLORE44 has completed enrollment and is evaluating the safety, tolerability, pharmacokinetics, and pharmacodynamic effects of single and multiple ascending doses of del-zota administered intravenously.
-The EXPLORE44 trial is assessing exon skipping and dystrophin protein levels in participants with DMD44.
-Participants with DMD44 have the option to enroll into an open-label extension study, EXPLORE44-OLE.
+The Phase 1/2 EXPLORE44™ trial is now complete.
+The study is a randomized, placebo-controlled, double-blind, Phase 1/2 clinical trial to evaluate del-zota in healthy volunteers and participants living with DMD44.
+EXPLORE44 evaluated the safety, tolerability, pharmacokinetics, and pharmacodynamic effects of single and multiple ascending doses of del-zota administered intravenously, and assessed exon skipping and dystrophin protein levels in participants with DMD44.
+Participants in the EXPLORE44 trial had the option to enroll into the open-label extension study, EXPLORE44-OLE.
 For more information about the EXPLORE44 trial, visit the EXPLORE44 study website or visit https://www.clinicaltrials.gov and search for NCT05670730.